davestj/scastd/README.md

 - Ubuntu 22.04
 - Ubuntu 24.04

-Each job bootstraps the build with `./autogen.sh`, configures, compiles and executes the test suite via `make check`.
-After all tests and lint jobs succeed, a release job tags the commit on `master` as `v<run_number>` and publishes a GitHub release.
+Each job bootstraps the build with `./autogen.sh`, then configures and compiles the project.
+After all lint jobs succeed, a release job tags the commit on `master` as `v<run_number>` and publishes a GitHub release.

 Required secrets and environment variables are detailed in [docs/CISecrets.md](docs/CISecrets.md).
 The complete CI workflow is